maimul/bump2v/README.rst

 This release of the `bump2v` package brings a set of enhancements, bug fixes, and new features aimed at enhancing functionality and improving the user experience.
 The version is deemed production-ready.

-## Readiness for Production
+Readiness for Production
 This version has undergone thorough testing and is considered stable for production use.

-## Upgrade Instructions
+Manual

-If you are upgrading from a previous version, please follow the upgrade instructions in the [documentation](link-to-docs).
+This package is built on top of the `bump2version` package.
+For more information on how to use the package, please refer to the `bump2version` documentation.

-## Contributors
+Contributors
 A sincere thank you to all contributors who participated in making this release possible.